-- The application was before committee on the 27th July due to its relationship with a district councillor.
-A discrepancy with the red line area was highlighted at the meeting by members which included a building which does not relate to the proposal.
-As such a corrected plan has been provided by the applicant for members to consider. - The application is for a change of use of the building from C1 (bed and breakfast) to C3 (dwelling). - The material planning issues are the principle of a residential land use in this location and the principle of a listed building change of use. - The application is recommended for approval as the principle of the change of use is not considered to significantly or adversely affect heritage assets.
+- The application is referred to planning committee due to its relationship to a district councillor.
+No other objections have been received. - The application is for a change of use of the building from C1 (bed and breakfast) to C3 (dwelling). - The material planning issues are the principle of a residential land use in this location and the principle of a listed building change of use. - The application is recommended for approval as the principle of the change of use is not considered to significantly or adversely affect heritage assets.